 Paul and I printed ideas, images and articles from the internet, collected travel magazines and brochures that we put in a big basket together with some scissors and glue sticks.
-Every weekend, typically on a quiet Sunday morning or afternoon we sat down browsing, sharing ideas, answering questions, cutting and pasting in the scrap books together.
+Every weekend, typically on a quiet Sunday morning or afternoon we sat down browsing, sharing ideas, answering questions, cutting and pasting in the travel scrap books together.
 Not only did it help make the kids feel involved, but I think it also helped them prepare mentally for some of the amazing and strange places we have visited since.
-We also made pinterest boards for each country with ideas and tips from other travellers.
+We also made Pinterest boards for each country with ideas and tips from other travellers.

-Our 12month Round the World Itinerary
+Our 12 month Round the World Itinerary

 All in all we booked 17 major flights on one round the world ticket.
-We also got a camper van for Australia and insurance through Travel Nation and so far it has all worked out great.
+We also got a camper van for Australia and insurance through Travel Nation and it all worked out great.
 The biggest change to our plans so far is in South America where we are swapping time in Chile and Argentina for more time in Peru and Bolivia.
 Chile and Argentina are simply too expensive for us to sty in for a longer period of time while Bolivia is one of the cheapest countries.
 We also swapped Costa Rica for Nicaragua due to cost and that has worked out great so far.

 The flights cannot be book more than 1 year in advance, so Travel Nation keeps a log of proposed flights and confirm the bookings while we travel as the tickets become available to book.

 Booking & changing the tickets while travelling